 Virtual computer systems, developed in the last 10-15 years, have improved the downtime window and are ideal for testing new systems.
 They allow programmers to turn off a virtual image or file that behaves as an actual computer and turn on the newly loaded and prepared image, which then runs on the new OS.
 It’s important to note that virtual images reduce the risk of upgrades.
 On a virtual image upgrade, you power it down and power up the new, upgraded image and begin commissioning.
 In the event of issues, you are able to power down the new image and power back up the original image and then regroup if needed with little effort.

 Not every upgrade requires new hardware.
 With virtualized replacements, servers are used and have a longer life span.
 Additionally, some server hardware can be replaced while production remains running.
 Older systems and smaller production facilities running on a computer desktop and not a virtualized system generally require a computer replacement.

 The pandemic has forced companies to adapt in many ways, including pivoting to remote work when possible.
 Programmers can use VPN access to offer remote support for process problems or small updates like remote OS and application upgrades.
-Instead of sending two people to site who would then have to suit up and follow any mandatory quarantine rules related to travel, upgrades are handled remotely with the assistance of plant personnel.

 The entire point of addressing software obsolescence is risk mitigation.
 You need to weigh whether you can handle the risk of a piece of hardware going down and not being able to replace it.
 Don’t underestimate the benefits you’ll gain from the new functionality that comes with up-to-date software, either.
 Just like consumers upgrade their phones, plants need to upgrade to stay consistent with production and gain new functionality.
 In a day and age where this can all be done remotely, it’s simply smart business to keep on top of upgrades and avoid downtime.